index

 Picture this: you've just filled a thousand vape cartridges with what looks like perfect, golden distillate.
 Everything seems great.
 Then, a week later, half of them won't hit because the oil has turned into something that looks like honey left in the freezer.
 That's the frustrating reality of working with standard distillate.

-This is exactly why Crystal Resistant Distillate, or CRD, came about.
+This is exactly why Crystal Resistant Distillate (CRD) came about.
 It's essentially the same high-quality hemp extract, but engineered to stay smooth and workable for months instead of weeks.
 For anyone making vapes, tinctures, or gummies, it's honestly a game-changer.

 Understanding Standard Distillate